 Is beech good for firewood?

-Beech is excellent firewood with one cord of seasoned wood providing an impressive 27.5 million BTUs.
+Beech is excellent firewood with one cord of seasoned wood, providing an impressive 27.5 million BTUs.
 It also burns clean with minimal smoke and a pleasant fragrance.
-You’ll also find it produces high-quality coals, meaning your fire will continue to produce heat through the night.
+Beech produces high-quality coals, meaning your fire will continue to give off heat through the night.

 - One of the top few firewood varieties for heat output, along with Black Locust, Oak, and Hickory.